olegus199/MDog/README.md

 # Installation

-You can build it yourself, or just download packages from [Releases](https://github.com/olegus199/MDog/releases) page.
+You can build it yourself, or just download packages from the [Releases](https://github.com/olegus199/MDog/releases) page.

 ## On a mac: